stevenwudi/stylegan2-pytorch-toonify/README_StyleGAN2Pytorch.md

-# StyleGAN 2 in PyTorch with Toonification
+# StyleGAN 2 in PyTorch

+Implementation of Analyzing and Improving the Image Quality of StyleGAN (https://arxiv.org/abs/1912.04958) in PyTorch

+## Notice

+I have tried to match official implementation as close as possible, but maybe there are some details I missed.
+So please use this implementation with care.

+## Requirements

+I have tested on:

+* PyTorch 1.3.1
+* CUDA 10.1/10.2

 ## Usage

-convert weight from ffhd checkpoint:

 First create lmdb datasets: